qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 -----------------------------

 The MP_RETIRE_CONNECTION_ID frame (type=0x41) is an extension of the RETIRE_CONNECTION_ID frame defined by {{I-D.ietf-quic-transport}}.
-It keeps its ability to indicate that the end-host will no longer use a Connection ID that was issued by its peer.
+It indicates that the end-host will no longer use a Connection ID related to a given uniflow that was issued by its peer.

 The format of the MP_RETIRE_CONNECTION_ID frame is shown below.